Do you or someone you know want to have a voice about the family law system?

 The Young Peoples Family Law Advisory Group (YPFLAG) is a new project being run through the South Australian Family Law Pathways Network, a not-for-profit program funded by the Federal Government.

-The object of the YPFLAG project is to enable a group of selected young people who have experienced family separation the opportunity to voice their experiences about their interactions within the family law system, such as contact with the Courts, Family Consultants, counselling, mediation or any other experiences they have had since.
+The object of the YPFLAG project was to enable a group of selected young people who have experienced family separation the opportunity to voice their experiences about their interactions within the family law system, such as contact with the Courts, Family Consultants, counselling, mediation or any other experiences they have had since.

 We hope to make the YPFLAG project into a national program to assist the family law sector now and in the future.
+A report about the pilot project is due for release in August 2018.

+We are continuing to grow the YPFLAG and we are currently looking to recruit new members.
 If you are or you know a young person between the ages of 12 – 17 who does not have current court proceedings on foot and has come into contact with the family law system by way of:

 - Going to a mediation